Answer Man: Can smoking marijuana cause cancer?

 Q: Can smoking marijuana cause cancer?

-A: According to the Centers for Disease Control and Prevention, smoked cannabis has many of the same cancer-causing substances as smoked tobacco.
+Answer: According to the Centers for Disease Control and Prevention, smoked cannabis has many of the same cancer-causing substances as smoked tobacco.

 “Due to the risks it poses to lung health, experts strongly caution against smoking cannabis and tobacco products,” the CDC says on its website.

-More research is needed to know if smoking cannabis increases a person’s risk for certain cancers, including lung, head, and neck cancers.
+More research is needed to know if smoking cannabis increases a person’s risk for certain cancers, including lung, head and neck cancers.

 “However, it is difficult to determine whether there is a link, because cannabis use often overlaps other behaviors related to lung cancer, such as tobacco use,” according to the website.